Like many other sports, Table Tennis began as a mild social diversion. It was

 the perimeter of the table, and large side nets extending along both sides.|

-Early action game of tennis on a table: David Foster ENG) 1890.
-Only known example.
-ITTF Museum
+Lithograph segment, earliest known action game of tennis on a table: David Foster (ENG) 1890.
+One of 2 known examples.

 One year later famous game makers Jaques of London released their GOSSIMA|